Pro Loco

-In Italy, Pro Loco (the term is both singular and plural) are grass-roots organizations that seek to promote some particular place, almost always a town and its immediate area; pro loco is a Latin phrase that may be roughly translated "in favour of the place".
+In Italy, Pro Loco are grass-roots organizations that seek to promote some particular place, almost always a town and its immediate area.
+Pro loco is a Latin phrase literally meaning "for the local".

 Usually, the town is a full-fledged comune, but not always: frazioni and other small places with a high level of civic pride may have their own Pro Loco.

-Very often, the name of a Pro Loco is just "Pro Loco N", where N is the name of the town; not infrequently, though, one meets with the simpler "Pro N", where N may be the name of the town or even its ancient Roman name.
+The name of a town's Pro Loco is just "Pro Loco N", where N is the name of the town; not infrequently, though, one meets with the simpler "Pro N", where N may be the name of the town or even its ancient Roman name.

-The Pro Loco is a volunteer, grass-roots organization, and must not be confused with such publicly financed organizations as the Azienda di Promozione Turistica (APT) or the Ufficio di Informazione e Accoglienza Turistica (IAT), the aim of which is to promote tourism.
+Pro Loco are volunteer, grass-roots organizations and are distinct from publicly-financed organizations such as the Azienda di Promozione Turistica (APT) or the Ufficio di Informazione e Accoglienza Turistica (IAT), the aim of which is to promote tourism.

-Still, Pro Loco could have a legal identity as a no-profit organization if part of the UNPLI, Unione Nazionale Pro Loco d'Italia, the National Union: Pro Loco with a statute in line with UNPLI's protocols could have legal advice and some fiscal advantages, mostly a reduced fare in paying the (quite expensive) rights to SIAE to play music or theatre in public places.
+Some Pro Loco have a legal identity as a non-profit organization if part of the Unione Nazionale Pro Loco d'Italia (UNPLI).
+Pro Loco with a statute in line with UNPLI's protocols could have legal advice and some fiscal advantages, mostly a reduced fare in paying the (quite expensive) rights to SIAE to play music or theatre in public places.

-In most Italian towns, the Pro Loco's main purpose is to organize, finance, advertise, and operate the local Sagra or palio; it is thus quintessentially at the service of residents rather than visitors.
+In most Italian towns, the Pro Loco's main purpose is to organize, finance, advertise, and operate the local Sagra or palio.

-In some places though, a wider purpose has been taken on, that of promoting the town's products or tourism; and in some cases, a very active and socially conscious Pro Loco will sponsor publications, scholarly research, or the restoration of local monuments.
+Pro Loco are generally focused on the service of residents rather than visitors.
+Some adopt a wider purpose, that of promoting the town's products or tourism.
+In some cases, a very active and socially conscious Pro Loco will sponsor publications, scholarly research, or the restoration of local monuments.